daniel83fr/learning/software-architect.md

 Let the journey begin!

 #
+# Chapter 1
-# Chapter1: Understanding the Role of a Software Architect
+# Understanding the Role of a Software Architect

 ## Introduction